Close

 Every day, hundreds of people use buses with the expectation that they will arrive safely at their destination, but unfortunately, bus accidents across the nation yield staggering injury and fatality statistics each year.
 As a major city and metropolitan area, Philadelphia and southeastern Pennsylvania are served by numerous operators and many types of buses from throughout the United States.
-Bus accidents can occur in an array of types of buses, which can include long-haul, private interstate transportation providers, like “Chinatown buses”, short-range commuter shuttles, and other passenger-carrying motor carriers.
+Bus accidents can occur in an array of types of buses, which can include long-haul, private interstate transportation providers, like “Chinatown buses,” short-range commuter shuttles, and other passenger-carrying motor carriers.

 In addition to national carriers, Philadelphians rely on the Southeastern Pennsylvania Transportation Authority (SEPTA) to navigate the city and adjacent suburbs.
 SEPTA manages and runs buses, subways, and regional rail lines throughout Philadelphia and the Greater Philadelphia area.

 If you or someone you love has been injured in a bus accident, you may be able to file a bus accident liability claim in order to be compensated for your losses.
 The experienced lawyers at The Reiff Law Firm understand how emotionally, physically, and financially devastating these types of accidents can be and have helped hundreds of clients who may have suffered similar losses to your own.
-Do not hesitate to call our law offices at (215) 709-6940 in order to begin your free consultation.
+Do not hesitate to call our law offices at (215) 709-6940 to begin your free consultation.

 The Statute of Limitations for Bus Accident Lawsuits